Gisela João: 2013–2015: Debut album and international success

 In 2014, she embarked on more live shows, expanding her curriculum to international stages, mesmerizing every audience with her electrifying live shows.
-Her debut album, had already achieved the Gold record, further contributing to her increasing success and impact.
+Her debut album had already achieved the gold record, further contributing to her increasing success and impact.

-If there was any doubt of João's success and affirmation as one of Portugal's most important artists, those same doubts were quickly disbanded, as she presented herself live in Coliseu dos Recreios, Lisboa and in Coliseu do Porto, Portugal's most iconic and historical stages, for two sold-out shows.
+If there was any doubt of João's success and affirmation as one of Portugal's most important artists, those same doubts were quickly dispelled, as she presented herself live in Coliseu dos Recreios, Lisboa and in Coliseu do Porto, Portugal's most iconic and historical stages, for two sold-out shows.
 Those shows sparked a renewed interest in her album, which received then the "Platinum" record mark.

-Once again embarking on International shows: João was invited to perform in a plethora of new countries, including France, Belgium, England, Switzerland, Spain, Brazil, Germany, England, and many, many more.
-2015 also marked her participation in the tribute album to Amália Rodrigues, entitled Amália: As Vozes do Fado, comprised with some of the most important names of Fado, where she interprets the songs "Medo" and "Meu Amor, Meu Amor", in a duet with Camané.
+Once again embarking on international shows, João was invited to perform in a plethora of new countries, including France, Belgium, England, Switzerland, Spain, Brazil, Germany, England, and many more.
+2015 also marked her participation in the tribute album to Amália Rodrigues, entitled Amália: As Vozes do Fado, comprised with some of the most important names of fado, where she interprets the songs "Medo" and "Meu Amor, Meu Amor", in a duet with Camané.

-By the end of 2015, João presented her live show "Caixinha de Música" (Musical Box), a special program João devised for the Municipal Theatre São Luiz, where she lent her voice to homage some of the biggest and greatest poets and voices of the 20th century and beyond, interpreting songs from Serge Gainsbourg, Bryan Ferry, Nick Cave, Ella Fitzgerald, Violeta Parra, Leonard Cohen, Amy Winehouse, and more.
+By the end of 2015, João presented her live show "Caixinha de Música" (Musical Box), a special program João devised for the Municipal Theatre São Luiz, where she lent her voice to honour some of the biggest and greatest poets and voices of the 20th century and beyond, interpreting songs from Serge Gainsbourg, Bryan Ferry, Nick Cave, Ella Fitzgerald, Violeta Parra, Leonard Cohen, Amy Winehouse, and more.

-Her sophomore album was scheduled to be released in 2016.
+Her second album was scheduled to be released in 2016.
 In October 2016, João was confirmed to play at the 31st edition of Eurosonic Noorderslag in Groningen, NL.